First Published: 4th of March, 2018Last updated: April 28, 2023 at 18:55 pm

-Every country has its legends, myths, folklore and stories of the supernatural.
+Every country has its legends, myths, folklore, and stories of the supernatural.
 Guyana is no exception.
-This tiny South American country has its fair share of stories of the occult passed down through both writing and oral tradition.
+This unique South American country has its fair share of stories of the occult passed down through both writing and oral tradition.

 What happens if the owners don’t feed the baccoo in time?
 I’ve heard that it pelts stuff down in the house so the neighbors would hear noises like: bram, bladang….